Waterways Ireland's GDPR Privacy Notice

 - When you request to register a vessel with us, buy navigation permits, smart cards, publications, maps, winter moorings, book our dry dock facilities, or enter into a licence, lease or other legal agreement with us regarding your use of our property.

-- When you apply for a job with us and thereafter during the course of your employment, or if you take up a position as a member of our Audit Committee.
+- When you apply for a job with us and thereafter during the course of your employment, or if you take up a position as a member of our Audit and Risk Committee.

 - Drone recordings taken to enable the effective management and maintenance of our assets.